nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 **What it reads from the restart**

-It reads `psikk` and `thkk` — the Montgomery potential and thickness of the virtual bottom layer, which sits below the deepest active isopycnal layer.
-For configurations with a terrain-following bottom layer, both are non-zero.
-For TP2 (z + isopycnal, no terrain-following), `thkk = 0` everywhere, but `psikk` is still non-zero — it represents the bottom Montgomery potential determined by the bathymetry and reference density structure.
-Because `psikk` does not depend on the instantaneous ocean state, any restart from the same configuration produces the correct result.
+It reads `psikk` and `thkk` — the Montgomery potential and thickness of the virtual bottom layer, which sits below the deepest active isopycnal layer. `psikk` and `thkk` do not vary within a model run, so any restart from the same run produces the correct result.

 **How montg1 is computed**